Lubaina Himid “Naming the Money”

 This justice is embedded in the installation’s very title.
 Naming the Money: and every figure here has a name.
 Two names, in fact – their real name, and the slave name given to them by their masters.
 They have stories, too.
 In short verses these figures ‘tell’ us snippets of their histories, likes and dislikes.
 In Room 2, you can listen to Himid reading out these verses, literally giving her characters a voice.
 She is bringing them to life and giving them the dignity they have been historically denied.

 Alongside Naming the Money, half of Room 9 features Himid’s series of watercolours Scenes from the Life of Toussaint L’Ouverture.
 This comic-style narration of the life of the leader of the Haitian Rebellion follows the same theme as Naming the Money.
 Himid has taken a life about which we modern Europeans may know very little, and gives it life.
 Life beyond a “glorious history”, which is equally concerned about schoolboy lessons and who will do the laundry.
 It humanises, makes us curious.

-Naming the Money sympathetically and effectively questions the narrative of the gallery’s founders as social benefactors, by reminding us that it was people who suffered in the cause of their wealth.
+Naming the Money sympathetically and effectively questions the narrative of the characters in the grand paintings on the walls by bringing us into contact with the people who are left out – those who served and, perhaps, suffered in the pursuit of their wealth and status.
 With her Turner nomination Himid’s star is firmly in the ascendancy, and her name guarantees people will come to this show.
 What they’ll find is an artist who does not let hitherto silent voices be forgotten.